zitadel/zitadel/docs/docs/examples/login/react.md

 https://github.com/zitadel/zitadel-react/blob/main/src/App.tsx
 ```

-### Add three new views to your application
+### Add two new components to your application

-The restricted admin view will only be shown if the user is authenticated and has the role "admin" in the apps project in ZITADEL.
+The logged in user will only be shown if the user is authenticated and has the role "admin" in the apps project in ZITADEL.

 ```ts reference
 https://github.com/zitadel/zitadel-vue/blob/main/src/views/Admin.vue